 For general information about recording in a public place or recording conversations, see our Recording Laws research guide.
 Despite your general rights to record, your right to record the police can be restricted in certain circumstances.
 See the resources below for more information.

 Texas law only requires that you show your ID to a police officer under certain circumstances.
-These circumstances include: after you've been arrested, when you are driving, and when you are carrying a handgun.
+These circumstances include: after you've been arrested, when you are driving, and when you are a License to Carry holder carrying a handgun.

 Most complaints about a particular officer and their actions can be reported to the department where the officer works.
 Your local government may have an Office of Police Oversight or similar department that can take the complaint.
 Misconduct can also be reported to the office of the county or district attorney.
 Civil rights investigations are handled by the Federal Bureau of Investigation.